 The second method made use of the fact that individual concepts have unique representations or neural signatures in the brain that can be identified using functional MRI (fMRI).
 This approach uses machine learning to detect these representations based on the person's brain activation pattern.
 The researchers used this method to identify which of the nine compounds a participant was thinking about, based on the associated brain activation pattern.
 The researchers found they could identify the neural signatures by looking precisely at that part of the hippocampus where the water molecule motion indicating tissue changes had occurred.
 The two types of changes occurred in the same 1.3 cubic cm of the hippocampus.

-A third type of change reflected the development of a brain network that contained the full brain signature of the organic compounds.
+The third type of change reflected the development of a brain network that contained the full brain signature of the organic compounds.
 Not only was the hippocampus involved in these representations, but so were other brain regions, most prominently a region known to support visualization of 3-D structures, the intraparietal sulcus (IPS).
 The third brain change was an increase in the synchronization of the activity in that very same region of the hippocampus and the IPS, indicating that a network of brain areas showed increased coordination to collectively represent the multiple facets of the concepts.

 These three different types of measures -- MR (Magnetic Resonance)-diffusion measures of diffusivity change, fMRI measures of the location of the newly acquired concepts and fMRI-based measures of synchronization -- showed evidence of microstructural, informational and network change in the left hippocampus during the learning of the organic compounds.